abdo-sayed1/ATM_simulator/README.md

 ## Usage

 1. Power on the ESP32
-2. Open Serial Monitor (115200 baud)
+2. (Optional) Open Serial Monitor at 115200 baud for debug logs
 3. Place NFC card on reader
-4. Enter PIN when prompted
-5. Select menu option (1-4) via Serial Monitor
+4. Enter your PIN on the keypad (digits + `A` to confirm, `D` delete, `C` cancel)
+5. Use the keypad to select menu options (press the number, then `A`)
+6. Enter withdrawal/deposit amounts on the keypad (`*` adds a decimal) and confirm with `A`
-6. Follow on-screen instructions
+7. Follow on-screen instructions and remove the card when prompted

 ## Project Structure